awesome-panel/awesome-panel-cli/README.md

 THIS PROJECT IS IN AN EARLY ALPHA STATE AND WILL CHANGE.
 USE AT YOUR OWN RISK.

-The aim of the `awesome-panel-cli` project is to turn any Panel developer into a highly productive developer of high quality data apps.
+The aim of the `awesome-panel-cli` project is to turn any user of the CLI into a highly productive developer of high quality Panel apps.

 To do this the `awesome-panel-cli` provides an opinionated command line interface (CLI) `pn`.